Integration of Metaverse with Blockchain Wallet

-For a browser-based metaverse, the standard choice is wagmi v2 + viem + RainbowKit or ConnectKit.
-Both solve the same task: abstract the provider (MetaMask, WalletConnect, Coinbase Wallet) from business logic.
+For browser-based metaverses, the standard choice is wagmi v2 + viem + RainbowKit or ConnectKit.
+Both abstract the providers (MetaMask, WalletConnect, Coinbase Wallet) from business logic.

-If the metaverse runs in Unity or Unreal — the picture is different.
+For metaverses on Unity or Unreal, the picture changes.
 Unity uses Thirdweb Unity SDK or ChainSafe Web3.Unity.
-Unreal — primarily custom plugins via HTTP bridge: the game engine communicates with a local or cloud relay service, which already interacts with the blockchain node.
+Unreal primarily uses custom plugins via an HTTP bridge: the game engine communicates with a local or cloud relay service, which then interacts with the blockchain node.

-For mobile client (React Native), WalletConnect v2 works via deep link: wallet opens on device, signs transaction, and returns control to the app.
+For mobile clients (React Native), we use WalletConnect v2 via deep link: the wallet opens on the device, signs the transaction, and returns control to the app.

-Solution — session keys via EIP-4337 (Account Abstraction) or via specialized SDKs like Thirdweb or Sequence.
-Session key — a temporary key with limited rights:
+The solution is session keys via EIP-4337 (Account Abstraction) or specialized SDKs like Thirdweb or Sequence.
+EIP-4337 standardizes account abstraction, allowing temporary keys to sign transactions in the background.
+A session key is a temporary key with limited permissions:

 const sessionKey = await smartWallet.createSessionKey({